How to Keep Grandparents and Children Connected From a Distance

 There’s nothing quite like a child’s bond with their grandparents.
 They can be playmates, mentors, and someone who your child can go to for advice and reassurance.

-But staying in touch with grandparents to keep those bonds strong can sometimes be difficult.
+But staying in touch to keep those children and grandparents’ bond strong can sometimes be difficult.

 Here are some great and easy ways for your family to keep these relationships going, even at a distance!